arrow

 Understand the whole student loan repayment, including the tax advantages and principles.
 Before making the decision to repay, be aware of the financial value of each component and take time out to make a timetable.
 This plan should not be more than five years and not so low as to make it impossible to achieve and ultimately cause the strategy to fail.
 A suitable time span could be between two and four years, requiring you to determine how much you want to pay each month.

-Pay more than the monthly minimum, the right way
+Pay more than the monthly minimum, the right way.

 It for sure is a difficult task to repay and do student loan management.
 Often, our first paycheck is insufficient to cover this cost.
 But a silver lining you shouldn’t ignore is that you might not be required to make loan payments while in school and for a short while after you graduate because your loans are deferral.
-But unfortunately, aside from Subsidized Direct Loans, interest continues to accrue during this period.
+But unfortunately, aside from Subsidised Direct Loans, interest continues to accrue during this period.

 Make biweekly payments